 Did you know that your iPhone and iPad can detect text in images?
 Thanks to a unique feature called Live Text that debuted in iOS 15, you can now copy text information from photos, and paste that text anywhere you’d like.

 Many people nowadays store a lot of information in the form of image files on their devices.
 These include pictures of signs, menus, documents, screenshots, notes, and other handwritten content.
 Well, the stock Photos app can automatically check for text content in your images, and you can select it just like any regular text.

 Apple uses deep neural network algorithms to get this feature to work seamlessly on its devices.
-Let’s take a look at copying and pasting text from photos stored on your iPhone and iPad, it works similar to regular copy and paste but of course you’re capturing text from within a picture instead.
+Let’s take a look at copying and pasting text from within photos stored on your iPhone and iPad, it works similar to regular copy and paste but of course you’re capturing text from within a picture instead.